DiveSight/dive-topology/README.md

 # Taxonomy

-See 20251110-master-taxonomy.json .
 This is a marine-focused taxonomy tree (domain → kingdom → phylum → class → genus → species).
 Entries are decorated with tags to indicate the functional group.

 All IDs use `kebab-case` and are generally singular:
 - `group-id`: e.g. `shark`, `reef-fish`